cesarvr/keycloak-ansible-module/README.md

 # Keycloak
-These Ansible collections provide a set of tools to define Keycloak configuration as code.
+Ansible collection to define Keycloak configuration as code.

 ## Login